 In March 2019, we entered into a lease for approximately 490,000 square feet of office space to be constructed near our current headquarters campus in San Francisco, California.
-Expected delivery of the premises has been delayed, and we currently estimate that commencement and expiration dates will occur in 2025 and 2035, respectively.
-We may terminate the lease prior to commencement if certain contingencies are not satisfied.
-We will be subject to total non-cancelable minimum lease payments of approximately \$440.0 million if these contingencies are met, and we will record a right-of-use asset and related lease liability of no more than that amount at lease commencement using our incremental borrowing rate at that date.
+In August 2020, we entered into an agreement to terminate the lease which involved a one-time payment of \$89.5 million.
+As a result of the termination, we will not be subject to future total minimum lease payments of approximately \$440.0 million.